What is the difference between Tax Fraud and Tax Evasion?

 If you simply did not submit a return, technically you did not omit anything.
 This is Tax Evasion – you have been evading tax!

 Either way, both of these offences are serious and should be handled carefully by an expert.

 Tax fraud can lead to a criminal investigation and a lengthy prison sentence, so you should never go through an investigation without strong representation.

-Tax fraud inspectors within the Civil Investigation of Fraud departments are more experienced HMRC inspectors and are likely to be extremely intrusive.
+HMRC Inspectors within the Civil Investigation of Tax Fraud departments are more experienced and are likely to be extremely intrusive.

-The Civil Investigation of Fraud teams deal with investigations involving up to £500,000.
+The Civil Investigation of Fraud teams deals with investigations involving up to £500,000.
 Larger amounts are dealt with by Special Civil Investigations (SCI).

-It is vital you get representation from experts for your investigation who deal with tax fraud issues all day, every day.
+No one wants to be convicted of being a tax evader so it is vital you get representation from experts for your case who deal with tax fraud issues all day, every day.

-HMRC usually investigate individuals under Code of Practice 9 procedures which are only opened if there is firm evidence of tax fraud.
+HMRC usually investigate individuals under Code of Practice 9 procedures which are only opened if there is firm evidence of tax evasion or fraud.